How to Build a Best-In-Class Performance Management Strategy for a Post-COVID Workforce

 TIP: Encourage healthy competition in the workplace by providing high-value items (think Fitbit, iPad, etc.) to employees who reach a certain number of badges.

 The purpose of goal alignment is to showcase how each employee in an organization is directly affecting the firm.
 This creates synergy within a company as individuals work collectively toward a common objective.
 It also ensures that employees create relevant goals that are meaningful to the organization.
 Providing visibility into what is important to the company and how the individual can contribute, assures the employee that the work they are doing is meaningful.

 TIP: Use your organization’s Talent Management system to manage organizational objectives and allow managers and employees to align individual goals to those objectives.
-As progress against individual goals is tracked, also update organizational goals so that employees can see company progress.
+Performance Management check-ins are a great time to record progress against individual goals, which in turn update organizational goals so that employees can see company progress.

 To learn more about implementing a best-in-class performance management strategy for your organization, check out our Performance Management eBook.